-The mission of the Department of Human Services (DHS) is to help Oregonians in their own communities achieve safety, well-being and independence through services that protect, empower, respect choice and preserve dignity.
-DHS is responsible for the care of some of Oregon’s most vulnerable citizens – children, youth, families, older adults and people with physical, intellectual and developmental disabilities.
-DHS is also responsible for serving Oregonians at times when they are most in need – when they have experienced abuse, when they are hungry, when they are homeless.
+The mission of the Oregon Department of Human Services (ODHS) is to help Oregonians in their own communities achieve safety, well-being and independence through services that protect, empower, respect choice and preserve dignity.
+ODHS is responsible for the care of some of Oregon’s most vulnerable citizens – children, youth, families, older adults and people with physical, intellectual and developmental disabilities.
+ODHS is also responsible for serving Oregonians at times when they are most in need – when they have experienced abuse, when they are hungry, when they are homeless.

-To ensure we make progress in meeting our goals, DHS uses a data-informed management system structure that provides:
+To ensure we make progress in meeting our goals, ODHS uses a data-informed management system structure that provides:

 - A framework and tools to align priorities and set direction and expectations